jsageryd/rdesktop_fix/README.markdown

 rdesktop fix
 ============

-This is a workaround to have the AppGate client run rdesktop in fullscreen mode with Swedish keyboard through wrapping the rdesktop binary.
+This is a workaround to have the AppGate java client run rdesktop in fullscreen mode with Swedish keyboard layout on Ubuntu through wrapping the rdesktop binary.

 Usage
 ------------------